ledetav/saltwort/Fundamentals of Discrete mathematics/README.md

 - The input to the set is completed when the user press Enter;
 - The set can consist only of integers, otherwise an error message is displayed and the user is prompted to enter another data set;
 - At the end, the program outputs the answer in the form of a transformed set.

+## Task 2

+> How many integers are there between 0 and 999 containing exactly one digit 7?